demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 The messaging endpoint should be the Cortex XSOAR URL, which need to be hosted on Cloudflare, with the port to which Cloudflare proxy directs the HTTPS traffic, e.g. `https://mysite.com:8443`

-In the [Configure Microsoft Teams on Demisto](#configure-microsoft-teams-on-demisto) step, the following need to be configured:
+In the [Configure Microsoft Teams on Cortex XSOAR](#configure-microsoft-teams-on-cortex-xsoar) step, the following need to be configured:
  - The port selected above.
  - A certificate and key for configuring HTTPS webserver.
 This certificate can be self-signed.